 Nexium & Prilosec Lawsuit Settlement Amounts

-As of this time, there have been no large mass tort settlements involving Nexium or Prilosec and the potential link to kidney injuries.
-Generally, however, large groups of settlements do not occur until such time as a few lawsuits are tried before a jury, and the manufacturer is able to more thoroughly understand its financial risk.
+As of April 4, 2023, there have been no large mass tort settlements involving Nexium or Prilosec and the potential link to kidney injuries.

 In 2016, AstraZeneca paid the United States Department of Justice a $7.9 million penalty for engaging in a kickback scheme involving the sale of Nexium and Prilosec.